 In 1840, the first New Zealand wine review was written by a naval officer and explorer Jules Dumont d’Urville.
 When visiting, he was disappointed to find Busby not in residence, but tasted a wine made by Busby.
 Onboard his ship, Astrolabe, Dumont d'Urville wrote in his journal, "with great pleasure I agreed to taste the product of the vineyard that I had just seen.
 I was given a light white wine, very sparkling, and delicious to taste, which I enjoyed very much".

-New Zealand Winegrowers will be celebrating with an industry event including a ceremonial re-planting at the historic Stone Store, followed by a regional wine tasting and dinner on the Waitangi Treaty Grounds.
+New Zealand Winegrowers celebrated with a ceremonial re-planting at the historic Stone Store, followed by an industry dinner on the Waitangi Treaty Grounds.